opengeospatial/teamengine/src/site/markdown/relnotes.md

 Release Notes
 =============

+## 4.7 (2016-MM-DD)
+- [realm] [#150](https://github.com/opengeospatial/teamengine/issues/150): Use PBKDF2 function to
+  generate password hashes
+- [web] Add context listener to check that stored user passwords are not in clear text (generate hash if so).

 ## 4.6 (2016-02-29)
 - [web] [#142](https://github.com/opengeospatial/teamengine/issues/142) - Simplify the user interface when creating a new session
 - [site] Updated documentation related to using Java 8, prerequisites and adding tests (ETS)

 ## 4.5 (2016-02-03)
 - [resources] Merge [PR #145](https://github.com/opengeospatial/teamengine/pull/145):